jansmolders86/mediacenterjs/README.md

 __version 0.019(Music player works)__

 - Music is now seekable!
-- Added settings as an 'app' instead of a seperate link to imporve keyboard accessibility.
+- Added settings as an 'app' instead of a seperate link to improve keyboard accessibility.

 __version 0.018(No longer dependent on nodemon)__